Kanha-Dev/Flash-Chat-iOS/README.md

 ```

 ### Open in Xcode:
-Open the `FlashChat.xcodeproj` file in Xcode.
+Open the `Flash Chat iOS13.xcworkspace` file in Xcode.

 ### Install Dependencies:
 Ensure that you have the latest version of Xcode and Swift installed.